cockroachdb/pebble/README.md

 * Faster commit pipeline that achieves better concurrency.
 * Seamless merged iteration of indexed batches.
 The mutations in the batch conceptually occupy another memtable level.
+* L0 sublevels and flush splitting for concurrent compactions out of L0 and reduced read-amplification during heavy write load.
+* Faster LSM edits in LSMs with large numbers of sstables through use of a copy-on-write B-tree to hold file metadata.
+* Delete-only compactions that drop whole sstables that fall within the bounds of a range deletion.
+* Block-property collectors and filters that enable iterators to skip tables, index blocks and data blocks that are irrelevant, according to user-defined properties over key-value pairs.
+* Range keys API, allowing KV pairs defined over a range of keyspace with user-defined semantics and interleaved during iteration.
 * Smaller, more approachable code base.

 See the [Pebble vs RocksDB: Implementation